UFO Abduction (film): Production

 UFO Abduction was written, directed, filmed, and produced by Dean Alioto, through IndieSyndicate Productions.
 The film is presented as found footage, portraying the final recordings and last known whereabouts of a Connecticut family named the Van Heeses just before they are abducted by extraterrestrials.
 Dean Alioto produced the no budget film using $6,500 from the company IndieSyndicate Productions.

-Release
+Release, reception and legacy

+UFO Abduction had a limited release through Axiom Films.
+Designed to appear to be a genuine 1983 home video recording, the film depicts the alien abduction of a Connecticut family as they celebrate their relative's 5th birthday.
+The materials for UFO Abduction were destroyed in a warehouse fire at the distribution company, precluding the film's wide-release on video.

+Prior to the remake a decade later, common criticism of the original film included sound quality, visual effects and low standard aesthetics.